-The PhD Qualifying Examination will be given in two parts: a Preliminary Examination taken after you have finished your core courses, and a Final Qualifying Examination to be taken before you work on your research full-time.
+The PhD Qualifying Examination will be given in two parts: a Preliminary Examination taken after you have finished your core courses, and a Qualifying Examination to be taken before you work on your research full-time.

 Preliminary Examination Committee

 The purpose of the Preliminary Examination is to certify that PhD students in Nutritional Biology have an adequate knowledge of Nutrition including basic principles, methodological approaches, and practical applications, as covered in the three core Nutrition courses and in the entrance requirements.
-The Preliminary Examination will be an oral examination and normally will not exceed three hours.
+The Preliminary Examination will be an oral examination and normally will not exceed one hour.
 After you pass your Preliminary Examination, you can take Final Qualifying Examination, which will emphasize your capability to carry out original research in Nutritional Biology, as well as assess your knowledge in a secondary field, i.e., your area of emphasis.

-The instructors of the tree core courses have provided a pool of representative questions that are designed to serve as a guide for study.
+The instructors of the core courses have provided a pool of historically representative questions that are designed to serve as a guide for study.
 Note, however, that the members of the Preliminary Examination Committee are not bound by these questions and may ask you others during the examination.
 Remember that the examination is supposed to assess your ability to integrate nutritional knowledge across the breadth of the field.
 The pool of questions will be reviewed every two to three years and revised as necessary.

-Final Qualifying Examination Committee
+Qualifying Examination Committee

 At the end of 9 academic quarters of enrollment, a graduate student must have advanced to candidacy in order to continue to be employed.

-In general, all members of the Final Examination Committee should have achieved a degree at least equivalent to the Ph.D.
+In general, all members of the Qualifying Examination Committee should have achieved a degree at least equivalent to the Ph.D.
 If the appointment of a Committee member from outside the University of California is necessary, please consult with your Academic Adviser.
 You will need to complete an "External Committee Membership" form, along with the suggested committee member's cv, and submit to the Office of Graduate Studies for approval.

 The main purpose of the examination is not to test you for factual information, but to evaluate your ability to apply scientific reasoning to the solution of nutrition problems.
 There may not be any single "right answer" to the questions posed to you.
 The Committee members are often more interested in the reasoning process you use to develop an answer than in the answer itself.

-Once the Committee is appointed, you are advised to meet with the individual members to discuss their philosophy and expectations regarding the Qualifying Examination.
+Once the QE Committee is appointed, you are advised to meet with the individual members to discuss their philosophy and expectations regarding the Qualifying Examination.
 Also you should have some idea of the members' areas of research and you certainly may request some suggested reading materials from each Committee member.
 After the examination date is set, you should contact the individual Committee members at least once.

 A week before the examination date, you may wish to meet with the chair of the Final Examination Committee to discuss the details necessary for the examination, e.g. the actual room set-up, the order of the examiners, etc. Also, you or your chairperson should send a memo to the Committee members reminding them of the date, time, and location of the examination.
-IMPORTANT: Please inform your Graduate Staff Advisor of your exam date, time, and location.

 The date of the examination will be arranged between you and your Committee chair.
 The Committee will conduct the examination and will submit the report of each of its members to Graduate Studies in one of the following outcomes: